It's a legal requirement for major banking groups to offer basic accounts, so the likes of Barclays, HSBC and Lloyds Bank all have them available.

 Prepaid cards offer holders the flexibility of a debit card and can even help improve a damaged credit rating, but come with a few safeguards - and drawbacks.

-Unlike credit cards, which work by letting us spend then pay the money back afterwards, prepaid cards only let us spend what we've already paid for.
+Unlike credit cards, which work by letting people spend then pay the money back afterwards, prepaid cards only let holders spend what they've already paid for.

-That means we can't get into debt - but equally, we can't spread large payments in order to cover a large purchase or emergency spending.
+The limitations of these cards mean people can't get into debt using it - but also can't spread large payments to cover a big purchase or emergency spending, as they could with a credit card.

 Furthermore, prepaid card issuers charge fees: for holding the card, and sometimes for certain types of spending, and even topping up the balance - and those fees can quickly add up.

-In early 2010, for example, MPs expressed fears that people using prepaid cards for benefits were losing a significant proportion of their cash almost immediately because of the fees being charged.
+Way back in early 2010, MPs expressed fears that people using prepaid cards for benefits were losing a significant proportion of their cash almost immediately because of the fees being charged.

-There's more information on these fees, and other details of how prepaid cards work, in our guide to them, here.
+There's more information on these fees, and other details of how prepaid cards work, in our guide.